msdev87/Cilialyzer/download.md

 ____________________________________________________________________________________________________________

-Cilialyzer version 1.2.0 was described in our first publication on Cilialyzer (<a href="./publications.md" style="font-size:25px;font-weight:400;"       >Download publication</a>).
+Cilialyzer version 1.2.0 was described in our first publication on Cilialyzer (<a href="./publications.md">Download publication</a>).

 <br />
    <a href="https://github.com/msdev87/Cilialyzer/releases/tag/Cilialyzer-v1.2.1-b3098cb" download="">Cilialyzer-v1.2.1-b3098cb</a> (creation date: July 18, 2023)